 Stories, Myths, & Legends

 Accounts vary concerning fire marks.
 Some historians have stated that private fire brigades would not put out a fire unless a fire mark was on the building.
 In some cases, they only put out fires for structures containing their specific fire mark and not competitors.
 Experts have doubts about this belief or at least the regularity at which this happened.

 Others have stated that fire insurance companies awarded monetary rewards to the fire company who arrived at a fire first.
 Such practices undoubtedly fostered deep rivalries between neighboring fire brigades.
 This scene from The Gangs of New York gives an idea of what these early fire fighting rivalries might have looked like.

 One of the oldest fire marks in Lancaster City is located on the corner of East Orange and North Shippen Street.
 You can find it attached to this Georgian style colonial mansion built in 1750 (1760 or in the 1780s depending on who you ask).
 The building has as much history as fire marks do.

 The house stands on ground initially purchased in 1749 by Quaker merchant Thomas Poultney and later sold to Dr. Christian Neff.
 John Passmore eventually took ownership of the property.
 Passmore is famous for becoming the first mayor of Lancaster after the city was chartered in 1818.
-He was twice re-elected serving until 1820.
+He was appointed by the governor and then re-elected twice serving until 1820.